 Photo from Wikimedia, Creative Commons, by Superjet International.
 No edits made.

-This pact, and the general joining of NATO in 1949, caused decades of national protest, comparable to the "Women’s Day Off" marches in 1975 and the "Kitchenware Revolution," which followed the 2008 economic crash.
+This pact, which saw Iceland joining NATO in 1949, caused decades of national protest.
 The circumstances, however, also allowed decades of development of the main international airport in Iceland.

 The airport first started to separate civilian and military use in 1987, with the opening of the Leifur Eriksson Terminal.
 Named after the first European to reach the Americas, it would go on to handle all visitors coming to or leaving Iceland by air.

 Upon arrival at the Keflavik International Airport, don’t miss the chance to visit nearby attractions.
 After all, the area is home to some of the most beautiful and popular attractions in Iceland.

 Blue Lagoon from Keflavik Airport